bnguyen212/react-chat/README.md

 ## Part 0: A WebSockets Reference

+**Important:** Don't skip over this section!
+It is important in understanding how you will actually use sockets in this application

-> **Note:** Give this a quick overview and refer back to this section later to determine what events to emit and when!
+> **Note:** Give this a quick overview and **refer back** to this section later to determine what events to emit and when!

 Below is a reference to all WebSockets events that you will be listening for and emitting for the purpose of chat.
 A WebSockets chat server has already been set up for you on the same server that is serving up your React application.